mendonk/webmusicapp/README.md

 # Webmusic App

-Play whatever songs you throw in the /Music folder.
+* Play whatever songs you throw in the /Music folder as a consistent stream across clients (like a radio station).

 ## Helm